adeolaferanmi15-hue/loan-portfolio-case-study/README.md

 ## Exploring the Portfolio

-The dashboard was designed as a guided investigation across three analytical views — each answering a different business question.
+The dashboard was designed as a guided investigation across three analytical views, each answering a different business question.

 ### Executive Overview — What is the overall health of the portfolio?